Gratuity Dilemma: Should We Count 5.5 or 5.8 Years for an Employee's Service?

 ranganathan-rs

-Generally, for the purpose of calculation of gratuity, any part period over and above six months to be considered as one year.
+Generally, for the purpose of calculating gratuity, any part period over and above six months is to be considered as one year.
 Accordingly, if the employee has served for 5.5 years, it should be calculated as 6 years as per the Act.
-For the purpose of eligibility for gratuity payment, one should have put in 5 years of continuous service in the organization.
+For eligibility for gratuity payment, one should have completed 5 years of continuous service in the organization.

 Regards,